Sharanya-RP/OIBSIP-Temperature-Convertor/README.md

 ## Temperature Convertor
-A simple temperature convertor website to convert celcius to farenheit.
+A simple temperature convertor website to convert celcius and farenheit values.